BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Observation necessitates selection, i.e. non-observation (a blind spot).
 If I observe my cup I cannot oberserve myself at the same time.
 The legal systems 'looks' at a house in legal terms and the economy in economic terms.
-There is now view from the top, above or the outside.
+There is no view from the top, above or the outside.
 A system can only observe in accordance to its *systemic rationality*.
 And as I argued above, bats, human beings, and maybe at some point in future, machines 'live' in, or better create, different interdependent 'worlds'.
 We are differnt; neither better nor worse with respect to each other and to other beings/systems.